jhach/bump-paper/content/posts/The Ultimate Guide to Trying Out for WWE's Performance Center/index.md

 ## Step 3
 ### Attend a tryout
 WWE is known to hold tryouts when there are RAW and Smackdown tv tapings and at major PLEs (Premium Live Events) throughout the year.
-Set an alert for emails/phone calls from them.
+Set an alert for tv tapings and PLE events happening near you.

+{{< tweet user="WWERecruit" id="1641470135742627845" >}}
+The above tweet shows a tryout during Wrestlmania weekend in Los Angeles, California.

 ## Step 4
 ### Wait for feedback from the WWE Performance Center